Violet Alva: Death and legacy

 Five days after she resigned as the deputy chairperson of the Rajya Sabha, at 7:45 a.m.
 (IST) on 20 November 1969, she died from cerebral hemorrhage at her residence in New Delhi.
 Following Alva's death, both Houses of the Parliament were adjourned for a short interval that day as a mark of respect to her.
 Prime Minister Indira Gandhi described her as a "affable and dedicated worker to the national cause who had blazed a trail for women to follow."
 She added that in Alva's tenure as the Deputy Chairperson of the Rajya Sabha, she was gentle but firm when conducting the proceedings.
 Chairman of the Rajya Sabha Gopal Swarup Pathak, recalling Alva's participation in the Quit India Movement, felt that she left a "tradition of dignity and impartiality."
-Atal Bihari Vajpayee, then, a leader of the Bharatiya Jana Sangh, recollected that she had carried her five-month old baby into the jail during the Movement and felt that she was had not been treated fairly by the INC. Leaders across the political spectrum such as Era Sezhiyan, A. K. Gopalan and Nirmal Chandra Chatterjee also paid their tributes to Alva and commended her for having lived a life of simplicity.
+Atal Bihari Vajpayee, then, a leader of the Bharatiya Jana Sangh, recollected that she had carried her five-month old baby into the jail during the Movement and felt that she had not been treated fairly by the INC. Leaders across the political spectrum such as Era Sezhiyan, A. K. Gopalan and Nirmal Chandra Chatterjee also paid their tributes to Alva and commended her for having lived a life of simplicity.

 In 2007, a portrait of Joachim and Violet Alva, the first Parliamentarian couple in history, was unveiled in Parliament.
-In 2008, the year of Violet's birth centenary, a stamp commemorating the couple was issued by the government of India.
+In 2008, the year of Violet's birth centenary, a stamp commemorating the couple was issued by the Government of India.